 To encrypt and protect a USB disk with a password using Disk Utility, you must first erase the disk.
 If the volume contains files that you want to save, be sure to copy them to another volume or to the desktop on your Mac.
 You can simply copy the encryption process back to it after the encryption process is complete.

-Next time you plug a password protected USB to your Mac, go to open Disk Utility, select your disk and then click Mount on the menu bar.
+Next time you plug a password-protected USB into your Mac, go to open Disk Utility, select your disk and then click Mount on the menu bar.
 A small window will appear where you will be asked to provide a password, enter the password to unlock it.

 Note that the prompt includes an option for macOS to remember this password in my keychain.
 Check the box, and whenever you connect the USB stick to your Mac again you won’t be prompted to enter the password and you’ll have automatic access to it, just like any other drive.